 a climbing route within a double figure-8, introducing you to other trails

-near Betty.
+near Rattlesnake.
 The ride will be 7.4 miles with 1400 vertical feet of

 Climbing north on the Race Loop.
 We're doing the